Creative Burnout Isn't a Creative Problem

 When to Take It More Seriously

 If burnout symptoms are significantly affecting your daily life, speak to your GP.
-In the UK, you can self-refer for CBT via your local NHS IAPT service at nhs.uk.
-If you are in acute distress, Samaritans are available 24/7 on 116 123.
+In the UK, you can self-refer for talking therapy via your local NHS-commissioned psychological therapies service at nhs.uk (previously known as IAPT).
+If you're in acute distress, Samaritans are available 24/7 on 116 123.

 Related Reading